Moving to Portugal has been an engaging challenge most parts went well but exchanging my driver's licence was a frustrating bureaucratic failure.

 Collecting My Certificado

-Ten days later, I received the call that my certificado was ready.
-Pleased that the wait was over; we planned to collect it in the afternoon.
+Ten days later, I received the call that it was now ready.
+Pleased that the wait was over, we planned to collect it in the afternoon.

 There was only one problem – it was for the wrong person!

-As I went back into the office 'my" lady was returning from lunch with her assistant.
+As I returned to the office, 'my" lady was arriving back from lunch with her assistant.
 After some chattering in Portuguese, with a 'humph' and look of disdain, she grabbed the documents and gestured for me to sit at her cubicle.
-In a back and forth with me she completed the input on her computer.
+In a back-and-forth with me, she completed the input on her computer.
 The next step was then to adjust the previous incorrect payment entry.

 It wasn't a quick process.
 Finally, she indicated she was all done, but now needed a signature.
 But from where?
 You've guessed it – 'upstairs'!